O1ahmad/operator/ansible/O1labs/crypto/roles/prysm/README.md

 Ansible Role :stars: :link: Prysm
 =========

-Configure and operate Prysm: A full-featured client for the Ethereum 2.0 protocol, written in Go
+Configure and operate Prysm: A full-featured client for the Ethereum 2.0 protocol, written in Go.

 Requirements
 ------------